levkk/rwf/README.md

 ## :construction: Status :construction:

 Rum is in early development and not ready for production.
+Many features including this README are incomplete.
 Contributions are welcome.
 Please see [CONTRIBUTING](CONTRIBUTING.md) for guidelines, [ARCHITECTURE](ARCHITECTURE.md) for a tour of the code, and [ROADMAP](ROADMAP.md) for a non-exhaustive list of desired features.

 ## Features